 Income: Prospective adoptive parents must demonstrate the means to support the physical and educational needs of the child(ren).
 Prospective adoptive parents need to demonstrate that they are financially capable of taking care of the child(ren) with evidence such as, but not limited to, job letters, pay stubs, pictures from their home in the U.S. , and bank statements.
 They will have to present these documents during the court process to support their financial status.
 Prospective adoptive parents should also be prepared to present information about two persons who will be able to confirm their moral qualities and employment status

 Other: There are no restrictions concerning the gender of the child a prospective adoptive parent may adopt.
 There is no list of specific diseases or disabilities that bar prospective adoptive parents from adopting; state DIFs evaluate prospective adoptive parents on a case by case basis during the matching process with the child.

-*We are currently accepting applications for relative adoptions only in Mexico.
+*We are currently accepting applications for relative and non-identified child adoptions.

 Because Mexico is party to the Hague Adoption Convention, adopting from Mexico must follow a specific process designed to meet the Convention’s requirements.
 A brief summary of the Convention adoption process is given below.
 You must complete these steps in the following order to meet all necessary legal requirements for adoption.

 Apply for the Child to be Found Eligible for Adoption

 After you apply, the next step is to apply to be found eligible to adopt (Form I-800A) by the Department of Homeland Security, U.S. Citizenship and Immigration Services (USCIS).
 Read more about Eligibility Requirements.